Skip to main content

 I'm not seeing any of the new URLs we've added show up in the UI.
 Should they be?

-Most of these redirect blocks will appear under Wrapper > DFP > filtered by 'Potential Redirect'.
+Most of these redirect blocks will appear under Wrapper > GAM > filtered by 'Potential Redirect'.
 These are ads that we've detected specific behaviors present in redirects and blocked them.

 Does blocking a URL signature on a redirect attack do anything?
 Isn't the whole point of a redirect attack that it's really hard to block using the URL?